Why It Works

 If Using a Food Processor: Pulse garlic with almonds until roughly chopped.
 Add basil, mint (if using), cheese, tomatoes, and olive oil and process to a rough paste.
 Season with salt.

 In a pot of salted boiling water, cook linguine until al dente.
 Transfer pasta to serving bowl, reserving some of the pasta-cooking water.
-Toss well, adding more olive oil and pasta-cooking water, 1 tablespoon at a time each, until a creamy sauce forms that's not dry but also not soupy.
+Toss well, adding more olive oil and pasta-cooking water, one tablespoon at a time each, until a creamy sauce forms that's not dry but also not soupy.
 Season with salt, if needed.
 If the sauce gets too dry at any point, simply add more pasta-cooking water to loosen it.

 Serve, spooning remaining sauce on top of each portion and adding more cheese as desired.